mikesol/purescript-audio-behaviors/README.md

 Other examples will work the same way, with the directory and module name changing.

-You will also need to copy all of the files from the top-level `custom-units` folter into your project folder.
+You will also need to copy all of the files from the top-level `custom-units` folder into your project folder.
 With a correct setup, the hello-world directory should look like this:

 ```bash
 examples/